Vietnam railways – HCMC to Da Nang, Vietnam

 advise

-People often wonder how I can take a run at retirement at 52.
 I call it taking a run at retirement, as I honestly don’t know how things are going to work out.
 Some days feel great, others not so much, watching the stock market go up and down almost a percent daily.
-I just know that I do not want to wait to travel with compression socks and flip-flops, LOL.

-It is sometimes hard watching friends and family get married and have kids living the life we were taught to live by generations.
+It is sometimes hard watching friends and family get married and have kids, living the life we were taught to live by generations.
 Watching their kids play sports was the hardest part.

 I can live without the getting married part based on my history and statistics.

-I can recall so many instances that would have had me stuck in a shitty situation keeping it real for me.
+I can recall so many instances that would have had me stuck in a shitty situation, keeping it real for me.

-Real estate investing, such as leasing or renting out a property,
+– Real estate investing, such as leasing or renting out a property, ✅

-Stocks and bonds that pay dividends or interest in my buckets are explained below ✅
+– Stocks and bonds that pay dividends or interest in my buckets are explained below ✅

 (I always said I was going to write a book or blog) “NAD – A legend in my mind!” ✅

-Donations or royalties from advertisements on a blog or website (buy me a beer!
+– Donations or royalties from advertisements on a blog or website (buy me a beer!
 LOL) ✅

-Compound interest paid on investment accounts, or what I call buckets below. ✅
+– Compound interest paid on investment accounts, or what I call buckets below. ✅

 I have used all of these over my lifetime, with some working and others tanking.

-Let’s talk about the bad before getting to the good stuff.
 I worked for a company for 18 years that had a problem with cooking the books.
-I would put 10% of my pay towards my RRSP/401K, and the company would match 6% for a lot of those years, which worked out.
+I would put ~10% of my pay towards my RRSP/401K, and the company would match 6% for a lot of those years, which worked out.

 The problem was that I would put more money into the company stock throughout the years.
-I also received stock bonuses along the way, making this account grow fast on paper, I thought!
+I also received stock bonuses along the way, making this account grow really fast on paper, I thought! đŸ“‰đŸ’„

 “At its height, Nortel accounted for more than a third of the total valuation of all the companies listed on the Toronto Stock Exchange (TSX), employing 94,500 worldwide, with 25,900 in Canada alone.
 Nortel’s market capitalization fell from C$398 billion in September 2000 to less than C$5 billion in August 2002, as Nortel’s stock price plunged from C$124 to C$0.47.
-When Nortel’s stock crashed, it took with it a wide swath of Canadian investors and pension funds and left 60,000 Nortel employees unemployed.
-Roth was criticized after it was revealed that he cashed in his stock options for a personal gain of C$135 million in 2000 alone.”

-Well shit, that was a couple hundred thousand stock dollars on paper, gonzo Malonzo!
+Well, shit, that was a couple hundred thousand stock dollars on paper, gonzo Malonzo!
 The amazing part is that I was able to keep my job for another 12 years and recover.

 I learned so much from losing all of that money at a young age, and I needed to be aggressive to make it back.